ndebuhr/cloud-native-workstation/README.md

 Access the components that you've enabled in the Helm values (after authenticating with the Keycloak proxy):

-* YOUR_DOMAIN:1313 for Development web server
+* hugo.YOUR_DOMAIN for a Hugo development web server
-    * e.g. `hugo serve -D --bind 0.0.0.0 --baseUrl YOUR_DOMAIN` in Code Server
+    * e.g. `hugo serve -D --bind 0.0.0.0 --baseUrl hugo.YOUR_DOMAIN` in Code Server
-* YOUR_DOMAIN:3000 for Code Server IDE
+* code.YOUR_DOMAIN for Code Server IDE
-* YOUR_DOMAIN:4444 for Selenium Grid hub
+* selenium.YOUR_DOMAIN for Selenium Grid hub
-* YOUR_DOMAIN:6080 for Ubuntu+Chrome Selenium node
+* novnc.YOUR_DOMAIN for Ubuntu+Chrome Selenium node
-* YOUR_DOMAIN:8080 for Keycloak administration
+* keycloak.YOUR_DOMAIN for Keycloak administration
-* YOUR_DOMAIN:8888 for Jupyter data science notebook
+* jupyter.YOUR_DOMAIN for Jupyter data science notebook
-* YOUR_DOMAIN:9000 for SonarQube
+* sonarqube.YOUR_DOMAIN for SonarQube
-* YOUR_DOMAIN:8081 for Apache Guacamole (default login guacadmin:guacadmin)
+* guacamole.YOUR_DOMAIN/guacamole/ for Apache Guacamole (default login guacadmin:guacadmin)
-* YOUR_DOMAIN:9090 for Prometheus
+* prometheus.YOUR_DOMAIN for Prometheus monitoring
-* YOUR_DOMAIN:3030 for Grafana
+* grafana.YOUR_DOMAIN for Grafana visualization

 ## Contributing